Timendus/3d-vipr-maze/README.md

 I now had to figure out which images were in the final program that were never referenced by the decision tree.
 I wrote a quick script to figure that out, and was able to knock six or seven images off.
+This reduced the size of the screen data to "only" 2760 bytes.
 Yay! 🎉

 Finally, we're at the point where I can build a binary that is less than the magical 3.5K.
 62 bytes less, to be precise.
 This makes it small enough to run on